-While at first he didn’t want to admit it, Tony’s realisation came when he was working on a web redesign for a real estate consultant.
-About five iterations had been produced, with not one to the satisfaction of the client, even though Tony considered the results to be beautiful, and very user-friendly.
+While at first he didn’t want to admit it, Tony Clark’s realisation that freelancing is for suckers came when working on a web redesign for a real estate consultant.
+About five iterations had been produced, with not one to the satisfaction of the client, even though Tony considered the results to be beautiful, fitting the brief, and very user-friendly.

 It turns out the client wasn’t at all interested in Tony’s expertise or knowledge of good design.
 All the real estate consultant wanted was someone to create what he thought was good design, even though he had no design education, and this became apparent to Tony when his client said: